ashwarya-maurya/Drive/README.md

 # Drive — Personal Cloud Storage

 A web app that allows users to securely upload, manage and download files from cloud storage.
+Built with Node.js and Express on the backend, MongoDB for user data, and Supabase for file storage.
+Users can register, log in, and access their own private file storage from anywhere.

 ---